muyingchen/framework-playground/README.md

-# random-django
+# Framwork Playground
-A Django Playground
+A playground for web frameworks such as Django and Meteor